KushalRoyChowdhury/ChatBuddy/README.md

 # 💬 ChatBuddy - Your Intelligent Conversational AI

-Welcome to ChatBuddy, a feature-rich, application that brings the power of advanced AI model access directly to your desktop (AI Models connected through Gemini API.
-Those models are not for self-hosting).
-Built with React, it offers a persistent, configurable, and highly interactive chat experience.
+Welcome to ChatBuddy, a feature-rich application that brings the power of advanced AI model access directly to your desktop (AI models can't be run locally).
+Built with React and powered by the latest `@google/genai` SDK, it offers a persistent, configurable, and highly interactive chat experience.

 ### Try Live Now: *👉 [Click Here](https://chatbuddy2025.onrender.com) 👈*